 On behalf of the management team, we would like to extend our gratitude to the Board of Directors for their insight and advice.
-I would also like to welcome Mr. Khoo Song Koon who joined as a board director with effect from 26 June 2019.
-Meanwhile, as Mr. Chan Heng Toong is going to retire from the board, we would like to thank his services and contributions to our Group in the past few years.
+As for Mr. Ng Sey Ming who will be retiring from the board, we would like to thank him for his services and contributions during his tenure as Independent Director of the Company.

-I would like to thank my colleagues, staff and advisors for their understanding and persistent efforts over the past few years.
-To our business partners, associates, customers and suppliers, your unwavering support to the Group has been extremely reassuring and we hope that we continue to build on these bonds.
+I would like to thank my colleagues, staffs and advisors for their understanding and unwavering support over the past few years.
+To our business partners, associates, customers and suppliers, your support to the Group has been extremely reassuring and we hope that we continue to build on these bonds.